systeminit/si/app/docs/src/reference/asset/function.md

 ### Import function example

-The import function is similar in it's structure to an action refresh function but import works on the component attribute tree rather than the resource.
-This means that the functions will make the changes to the component in a change set.
+The import function is similar in structure to an action refresh function, but import works on the component attribute tree rather than the resource.
+This means that the functions will change the component in a change set.

 ```typescript
 async function main({ thisComponent }: Input): Promise<Output> {